lbwanghr/PowerEventWizard/README.md

 This app is based on the native command **pmset**, if you read the manual, you will find there are only two group of events can be set.
 One contains **wake** and **wakeorpoweron** while another contains **shutdown**, **restart** and **sleep**.
 Only **one** command can take effect in **each** group.

+### This app messed up my Login Items page, please help!
+You can reset your Login Items page with this command `sfltool resetbtm`.

 ---
 You can ask questions in Issues tab or email me directly at lbwanghr@icloud.com.